abi4010132/NLP-Final-Project/README.md

 ```python
 python main.py
 ```
-This script runs several functions defined in the other scripts of the repository.
+This script runs all functions defined in the other scripts of the repository, to build, train and evaluate the results of the model.